-The rider is free to choose her/his gait between the obstacles.
+The rider is free to choose their gait between the obstacles.

 The Chef de Piste or Technical Delegate may impose a gait at certain points on the course.

-If a competitor fails to ride in an imposed gait, she/he will be eliminated from the phase.
+If a competitor fails to ride in an imposed gait, they will be eliminated from the phase.